BitFlipScope: Scalable Fault Localization and Recovery for Bit-Flip Corruptions in LLMs: Background

 \subsection{Localization of the Faults}

 In all of the attack methods, the most impactful layers, blocks, weights, or bits selection is evident to make the attack efficient and subtle.
 Localization of the most vulnerable part of the LLM to attack is well-explored which is from an attacker's perspective.
 In this paper, we examine post-attack fault localization in a deployed LLM model from the perspective of the entity responsible for recovery.
 In \cite{BFADetection}, a bit-flip attack detection scheme is demonstrated.
 In this article, a bit-flip encoding-based detection method is introduced.
-First, a sensitivity analysis of the qauntized neural network's weights determines the most critical ones.
+First, a sensitivity analysis of the quantized neural network's weights determines the most critical ones.
 These selected weights are encoded with a secret key into a binary detection code.
 These sensitive weights are monitored by continuously computing the Hamming distance between the current detection code and the securely stored code.
 Large Hamming distance dictates that there has been an attack.

 But this scheme does not pinpoint exact bits or weights that have been manipulated.
 Whether a model is attacked or not can be detected by analyzing the output of that model.
-To the best of our knowledge, no prior work provides a practical, scalable tool to localize bit-flip faults in LLMs at block/layer/weight/bit granularity.
-This paper presents an efficient, fine-grained localization approach that works both with and without access to the fault-free reference model, potentially enabling the development of new recovery strategies for compromised models.
+To the best of our knowledge, no prior work provides a practical, scalable tool to localize bit-flip faults in LLMs at block/layer/weight/bit granularity.This paper presents a scalable framework that enables block-level fault localization in both differential and self-referential settings.
+While fine-grained localization (to layer and bit-level) is achievable in the differential setting, the self-referential case supports only block-level identification, potentially enabling the development of new recovery strategies for compromised models.